I4Replication/AI-vertical/README.md

 AI Vertical (Synthetic Individual-Level) — Analysis Pipeline

 This project implements an individual‑level analysis pipeline aligned with the PAP “Reproducing with AI Across the Expertise Ladder.”
-The revised PAP now randomizes within either five expertise tiers or a collapsed three-tier grouping (undergraduate, graduate student, professor/researcher) when counts call for coarser cells.
+The revised PAP randomizes within a three-tier grouping (undergraduate, graduate student, professor/researcher).
 The unit of observation is the individual.
 We simulate individual data and analyze treatment effects of ChatGPT+ on outcomes and gaps across expertise tiers; all outputs, tables, and figures are computed at the individual level.
 X‑axis labels for event‑indexed figures now use generic “Game 1–5” ticks to reflect the five‑game design in the PAP.
 The repository also houses the accompanying paper inventory, pre‑event training materials, and focus‑group assets referenced in the study protocol.
 Because the study is still in its pre-analysis stage, all analysis scripts, synthetic data, and mock outputs live inside the `PAP/` workspace; the replication package and observed data will be migrated to the repository root after collection.
 This repository is registered on the Open Science Framework (OSF) at https://osf.io/dkfzt/.

 ## Overview
-- Purpose: Implement PAP-specified analyses for individual participants (no teams), covering both the five-tier ladder and the three-tier collapsed grouping now documented in the PAP.
+- Purpose: Implement PAP-specified analyses for individual participants (no teams), covering the preregistered three-tier grouping now documented in the PAP.
 - Data model: Individuals are simulated across events, tiers, and software; analyses use these individual records directly.
-- Reproducibility: A single master script orchestrates all steps; configuration lives in `config/config.yml` for easy tuning.
-Usage-intensity variables rely on inverse hyperbolic sine (`asinh`) transforms of self-reported prompt/file/image/word counts, avoiding `log(1+x)` adjustments.
+- Reproducibility: A single master script orchestrates all steps; configuration lives in `config/config.yml` for easy tuning and mirrors the preregistered estimands.
 - Supporting assets: The repo includes the locked PAP sources plus shared materials for task inventory, pre-event training, and post-pilot focus groups.
 - Current status: No observed data are stored yet—`PAP/data/` holds synthetic placeholders so the pipeline can knit tables/figures ahead of fieldwork; the eventual replication files will replace these artefacts once collection is complete.